1.0 What is Malware?

 2.0 How does the “Zeus” malware work on infected computer or mobile/tablet devices?

 Once the device is infected with malware, the fraudster is able to inject modified fake contents or pages while you are accessing a legitimate online banking website via your Internet browser.

 The bank will never communicate to you with urgent appeals that your account may be suspended or closed if you fail to confirm, verify or authenticate your company’s banking information on the website.

 3.0 Does the “Zeus” malware affect all smartphone operating systems?

 Based on initial analysis by Malaysia Computer Emergency Response Team (MyCERT), the affected systems are:

 When receiving an email with a hyperlinks or an attachment, if the email was not expected or from someone you don't know, delete it.
-If the email is from an organisation or someone your know and you're not expecting it or requested for it, be cautious too; do not click on the given hyperlink or open the attachment as instructed, contact the sender to verify beforehand
+If the email is from an organization or someone you know and you’re not expecting it or requested for it, be cautious too; do not click on the given hyperlink or open the attachment as instructed , contact the sender to verify beforehand